 So – here you go.
 Welcome to my own, subjective guide to Scotland.
-It might not be illustrated with beatifully photoshopped proffesional photographies, but the idea is not for you to admire my pictures, but to go and shoot your own.
-You will not find here reviews of five star hotels or rankings of Scottish golf courses.
-But if you are sitting in front of your computer, your backpack and tent are ready to go, and you just need for an idea for a trip, big or small, then map below is just for you (if you rather see all texts as a list, click here, or at any time choose “Guide” from “My texts” menu).
+It might not be illustrated with beautifully photoshopped professional photographs, but the idea is not for you to admire my pictures, but to go and shoot your own.
+You will not find here reviews of five-star hotels or rankings of Scottish golf courses.
+But if you are sitting in front of your computer, your backpack and tent are ready to go, and you just need for an idea for a trip, big or small, then map above is just for you (if you rather see all texts as a list, click here, or at any time choose “Guide” from “My texts” menu).

 Wild camping in Scotland is legal, but remember to always observe the rules of